criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 This Chart deploys a Cribl LogStream master server.

 # Deprecation Notice
-As of this version, 2.9.9, this chart has been deprecated, in favor of the [logstream-leader](../logstream-leader/) chart.
-You *can* still run this chart with newer versions of the LogStream product (see the section on [Installing a specific version of LogStream](#versionInstall)
+As of this version, 2.9.9, this chart has been deprecated.
+The new [logstream-leader](../logstream-leader/) chart is the official chart for deploying a Leader instance of LogStream.
+You *can* still run this chart with newer versions of the LogStream product (see the section on [Installing a specific version of LogStream](#versionInstall).

 # Deployment